 Let me show you how to decorate a clipboard using your child’s artwork.
-This cute DIY clipboard is a great homemade gift for that hard to buy for loved one.
+This cute DIY clipboard is a great homemade gift for that hard to buy loved one.
 It is also a great way to preserve a child’s artwork.

 You might also check out these embellished candles.
 They use a trick to transfer kid’s drawings to candles and they are another great gift idea.